cran/nat/README.md

 **nat** is self sufficient for core functionality, but the transformation of 3d data using Computational Morphometry Toolkit (CMTK) registrations depends on an external installation of that toolkit.
-CMTK binaries can be downloaded for Windows, Linux and Mac at http://www.nitrc.org/projects/cmtk/.
-Source code is available from the same site or an unofficial mirror repository at https://github.com/jefferis/cmtk.
-We have extensive experience of using CMTK under linux (where we compile from source) and mac (where we compile or use the MacOSX-10.6-x86_64.dmg binary installers).
+CMTK binaries can be downloaded for Windows, Linux and Mac at <http://www.nitrc.org/projects/cmtk/>.
+Source code is available from the same site or an unofficial mirror repository at
+<https://github.com/jefferis/cmtk>.
+We have extensive experience of using CMTK
+under linux (where we compile from source) and mac (where we compile or use the MacOSX-10.6-x86_64.dmg binary installers).
+We have also used [neurodebian](http://neuro.debian.net/pkgs/cmtk.html) to install as part of the travis continuous integration setup (see the project's [.travis.yml](https://github.com/jefferis/nat/blob/master/.travis.yml) file).